dart-archive/www.dartlang.org/src/site/articles/json-web-service/index.markdown

 String json = JSON.stringify(data);

 // and POST it back to the server
-XMLHttpRequest req = new XMLHttpRequest(); req.open("POST", url); req.send(json);
+HttpRequest req = new HttpRequest(); req.open("POST", url); req.send(json);
 {% endhighlight %}

-<h3 id="note-on-jsonp">A note on JSONP and XMLHttpRequest</h3>
+<h3 id="note-on-jsonp">A note on JSONP and HttpRequest</h3>

-One caveat: Make sure your app is served from the same origin (domain name, port, and application layer protocol) as the web service you are trying to access with XMLHttpRequest.
+One caveat: Make sure your app is served from the same origin (domain name, port, and application layer protocol) as the web service you are trying to access with HttpRequest.
 Otherwise your app will hit the Access-Control-Allow-Origin restriction.
 This is a security restriction to prevent loading data from a different server than the one serving the client app.

 You can get around this restriction in a couple of ways.
 The first is to use an emerging technology known as [Cross-Origin Resource Sharing](https://developer.mozilla.org/en/http_access_control) (CORS), which is starting to become implemented by web servers.
 The second, older way is to use a workaround called JSONP, which makes use of JavaScript callbacks.
 To use [JSONP with Dart](http://blog.sethladd.com/2012/03/jsonp-with-dart.html), you need to use window.postMessage to allow the JavaScript callbacks to communicate with your Dart code.